The temple: The building is transient; the people are constant |

 The second thing to strike my senses was the density of the air.
 The air was thick with incense and candle smoke.
 Another aroma was on the air, though - that of food!
 I was about to learn exactly how important food was to the community.
 I was shown the kitchen area of the temple - a huge outdoor cooking station - and saw plates of food lined up for distribution to the tables.
 I was awed by the sheer quantity of food on these plates, to be served family-style to each table.
 Then, I learned that there were seven more courses in equal size, as eight is an auspicious number.
 Eight courses?!
 I was beginning to fill up after Course 2!

-to avoid confusion with the rest of the bounty of food.
+Incense and offerings to deities, marked with red bands to avoid confusion with the rest of the bounty of food. |

 2 comments: